Assignment 3a: Experimental Approaches (5%)

 - A video of the Stones sustained attention game.

-- A video about the SART attention test.
+- A demo of the SART attention test.

 2. Review the data analysis plan.
 Make sure you are clear on which data is used to address which hypothesis.